rajvipulraj401/React/React_notes/REACT_Full_Course/18-ReactLevel_2/README.md

 }
 export default AppName;

-// This is the way to export default ufunction in react .
+// This is the way to export default function in react .
 // Brother it is a function component so it is basically a function so you have to return it .